erjank/teaching/performance.md

 > around more than we usually would.
 >
 > Gamblers call nervous habits like this "tells".
 While these are
-> often not as noticeable as you would think, it's good to identify ways
+> often not as noticeable as you would think, it's good to know
-> to keep yourself from pacing, or fiddling with your jewellery, or not
+> whether you pac, fiddle with your hair, look at your shoes, or
+> rattle the change in your pocket when you don't know the answer
+> to a question.
-> looking at the audience.
+>
+> You can't get rid of tells completely, and trying to do so can make
+> you obsess about them.
+A better strategy is to try to displace
+> them, e.g., to train yourself to scrunch your toes inside your shoes
+> instead of cracking your knuckles.

 If you are interested in knowing more about giving and getting feedback, you may want to read Gormally et al's "Feedback about